Skip to content

 Skillset

-Kafka, IBM MQ for z/OS, SSL/TLS
+Kafka, IBM MQ for z/OS

 Background

+This lab is designed for MQ administrators looking to gain beginner experience with Apache Kafka.
 If you are looking to gain familiarity with connecting IBM MQ for z/OS to Kafka for event-streaming, this lab is a great place to start.
 In this lab, we will walk through configuring the open-source Kafka Connector to demonstrate how to capture z/OS events with a standalone Kafka instance.
 Businesses are looking to capture the valuable insights on z/OS with events, using Kafka.
 As an MQ administrator, this lab will help you become comfortable with the Kafka architecture.
 This lab is for development and test purposes only.

 High-level architecture